-Choosing the right business structure can have a positive effect on your business's future.
+Choosing the right structure can have a positive effect on your business's future.
 A business structure can limit or enable your options for tax minimisation and capital gains.
-It's important to weigh up advantages and disadvantages of different business structures.
+It's important to weigh up advantages and disadvantages of the different structures.

-Check out the following business structures to see which one would best suit your business goals:
+Check out the following structures to see which one would best suit your business goals: